anandvamsi/kubernetes/8_Helm.md

 - Usecase2: Same set of features across multiple environments.
      - Create a chart for the deployment and use the chart for the other environments.

+## How to upgrade  with Helam
+Step 1: update the Chart.yaml mention the version number step 2: Edit the manifest files as per the needs step 3: helam upgrade <release-name> <chartname> .

+## How to Rollback to previous version
+step1: helm rollback <chartname> <version number>

+## How to delete <chart>